anouar4070/simple-mern-project/README.md

 3- Run the frontend in the second terminal window:<br> 1/   <strong> cd frontend/ </strong>
 <br> 2/ <strong> npm start  </strong>

-This will launch the React application and allow you to interact with it in your browser (usually at http://localhost:3000 by default).
+This will launch the simple-mern-project application and allow you to interact with it in your browser.